Have you ever encountered rotten wood and had that sinking feeling at the bottom of your stomach?

 By the way, I already had to remove the column to replace the wood bases that also succumbed to rain and wood rot.
 That’s why the column is resting on the ground.

-If you need to save money and repair wood rot purchase two items:
+If you need to save money and repair wood rot purchase Elmer’s Wood Repair System.

-Structural Wood Repair is a an absolute must when your wood has to maintain it’s strength.
+This is an absolute must when your wood has to maintain its strength.

 Use your hands (with gloves of course) to push the epoxy putty into the rotten wood.
 I molded and shaped it into the column’s body.